jeffreylanters/unity-entity-component-system/README.md

   // Event triggered when the controller is initializing public override void OnInitialize () {

-    // Use the Register Systems method to register your systems to the controller
+    // Use the Register Systems or services method to register your systems to the controller
-    //  This can only be done during 'OnInitialize' this.RegisterSystems (typeof(ItemSystem));
+    //  This can only be done during 'OnInitialize' this.Register (typeof(ItemSystem), typeof(SpawnService));

     // EXAMPLE: Use the Enable Systems method to enable any of your registered systems this.EnableSystems (typeof(ItemSystem));